OlayeniOladipo/CS279r-Tier1-Programming-HW4-Olayeni-Oladipo/README.md

 3) Edit the text of the todo item by pressing the text, then editing
 3) Press the trash icon to delete thetodo item.
 4) Firebase:
     -  I was only able to get the adding to work in the firebase database.
-I have the code commented out in todo/page.server files that would make the edit and delete and markCompleted fields change in the database, but given I started with a different tutorial, it was harder to get things working (specially the doc per todo item in the database had a document key/path that I couldn't seem to access.)
+I have the code commented out in todo/page.server files that would make the edit and delete and markCompleted fields change in the database, but given I started with a different tutorial, it was harder to get things working (especially that each doc per todo item in the database has a document key/path that I couldn't seem to access.)

 Worked off the code from the following sources:
 - https://github.com/fireship-io/182-svelte-firebase<br/>